-How to Manage Your Money Abroad
+How to Maximize Currency Conversion Abroad

 Between debit cards, credit cards, traveler’s checks, and other travel-centric financial products, you have a few options for carrying and spending your money while traveling abroad.
 And although most companies have (often obscene) relatively transparent fee structures, currency conversion rates are another story.
-In this article you will find much of the information you require to effectively manage your money abroad, and to maximize currency conversion rates in your favor.
+In this article, you will find much of the information you require to effectively manage your money abroad and to maximize currency conversion rates in your favor.

-The underlying theme for managing your money abroad is to be proactive about calling your financial institutions before you depart, and to find out exactly what charges apply in the various scenarios you anticipate finding yourself in.
+The underlying theme for managing your money abroad is to be proactive about calling your financial institutions before you depart and to find out exactly what charges apply in the various scenarios you anticipate finding yourself in.
 Below are some guidelines for various financial products and what you need to be aware of.

-Debit Cards and ATMs Abroad
+Debit Cards, ATMs, and Currency Conversion Abroad

 There are three fees to watch out for when using an ATM in a foreign country:

 Your bank’s foreign ATM fee: If your financial institution doesn’t have a branch where you are traveling, you’ll be at the mercy of an ATM belonging to a private company or other financial institution.
 In this case, your bank will probably charge a per-transaction fee for using the Interac/Plus system (for example) to access your funds.

 The foreign ATM’s fee: Many foreign banks and almost all private ATMs will charge a fee of their own for your use of their ATM machines.